 This led me to feel that I was too unreasonable to trust my feelings.
 I internalized his arguments and believed that if I was unhappy about anything he’d done, I just needed to put it out of my mind because life was too short, nobody can make you feel anything, and it was all my fault anyway.

 Since I’ve learned about gaslighting, I’ve understood that all the things my partner blamed on me weren’t actually my fault.
-Looking at Trump’s words can also help us understand our own relationships, as well as the ways gaslighting can shape our political climate.
+Looking at Trump’s words can help us understand our own relationships, as well as the ways gaslighting has come to shape our political climate.

 While people in relationships may gaslight to discredit and manipulate their partners, Trump does it to discredit his critics and manipulate public opinion.

-After Trump was caught on tape saying that if you’re famous, you can just do whatever you want with women, including “grabbing them” by their genitals as your heart desires, he released a video attempting to mitigate the seriousness of his comments.
+After Trump was caught on tape saying that if you’re famous, you can do whatever you want to women, including “grabbing them” by their genitals whenever your heart desires, he released a video attempting to mitigate the seriousness of his comments.

 “I’ve never said I’m a perfect person, nor pretended to be someone that I’m not,” he said.